 Towards 1850, steam engines took over wind mills’ job.
 Around 1920 only some 20 wind mills remained along the river, unused.
-To save the last Dutch wind mills in this area, 13 mills were moved and saved, along with houses and barns to create the new Zaanse Schans.
-Het open air museum of Zaanse Schans is now a tourist attraction in Holland.
+To save the last Dutch wind mills in this area, 13 mills were moved and saved.
+Together with the wind mills, houses and barns were placed at the new Zaanse Schans area.
+The open air museum of Zaanse Schans with its many windmills and barns is now a popular tourist attraction in Holland.

 Nowadays you can take a look inside the fully functioning wind mills of Zaanse Schans, like De Kat (The Cat).
 This wind mill at Zaanse Schans is, probably the last paint wind mill in the world.
 It’s quite impressive to walk around inside and outside the wind mill and see the wooden parts and millstones grind.
 The millstones grind colored wood to obtain powders that can be used to make paint by adding oil of egg.
 The paint is for sale at the mill.